the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a problem which was resetting the "Show Google Map" option for events when they were re-imported via CSV (Thanks to @jameswemyss for highlighting this!)
 * Deprecated - The tribe_events_getLink is being deprecated in favor of tribe_events_get_link.
 Scheduled removal from source is v4.2
 * Deprecated - The Tribe__Events__Advanced_Functions__Register_Meta::gmap_link() has been deprecated since 3.6 and has now been removed from source
+* Deprecated - The tribe_events_single_event_meta() function has been deprecated since 3.6 and has now been removed from source

 = [3.11.2] 2015-07-30 =